Who Is This Credit Card Best For?

 Takes improving their finances seriously and wants recognition for using credit responsibly See more cards

 If you’re trying to improve your credit score, this card may help.
-It can sometimes be difficult to get approved for a credit card if you don’t have good credit, but you may qualify for this card even if your credit is only considered “average.”
+It can sometimes be difficult to get approved for a credit card if you don’t have good credit, but you may qualify for this card even if your credit is only considered “fair.”

 It offers a few features that can help you build credit, such as a credit limit increase if you make your first five payments on time.
 This adds positive payment information to your credit report, while decreasing your credit utilization ratio if you’re carrying a balance on any of your credit cards.
 Both of these activities—paying on time and lowering the percentage of credit that you’re using—are some of the best ways to improve your credit score.

 Accepts applicants with fair credit

 - No annual fee: You won’t pay any fees to keep this card from year-to-year.
 As long as it doesn’t tempt you into debt, keeping it open indefinitely can help increase your credit score.